ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation-2/index.md

 ## Appending Lots of Info

 On most sites, we provide more than one piece of information, usually it's at least three.
-The more data we have to deal with, the more variables we have, it gets harder to read and messier to update... etc. If you are dealing with 3 or more pieces of information from a user, it's recommended to store them in an object.
+The more data we have to deal with, the more variables we have, it gets harder to read and messier to update... etc. If you are dealing with 3 or more pieces of information from a user, it's recommended to store them in an **object**.
 Here's an example:

 ```javascript
 function appendScholar() {